SSCHAcode/sschacode.github.io/Tutorials/tutorial_spectral.md

 ![Hessian.png](attachment:Hessian.png)

-Notice in this plot the LO-TO splitting, which is calculated by the SSHCA code using the effective charges and the electronic permittivity tensor printed in the center zone dynamical matrix file (Sec.
-3.8 ).
+Notice in this plot the LO-TO splitting, which is calculated by the SSHCA code using the effective charges and the electronic permittivity tensor printed in the center zone dynamical matrix file (see Appendix E.3).

 The static calculation is essentially devoted to identify the presence of structural instabilities (in this case, as we can see, we do not have instabilities along $\Gamma-X$).
 To properly compute the phonon spectrum a dynamical calculation has to be performed.
 As a first thing, let us do a double-check calculation.
-Let us compute the spectral function $\sigma(\Omega)$ in $X$ and $\Gamma$ obtained in the static approximation Eqs.(35),(36),(84).
+Let us compute the spectral function $\sigma(\Omega)$ in $X$ and $\Gamma$ obtained in the static approximation Eqs.(72)-(74).
 The resulting spectral function must be composed of peaks around the Hessian frequencies.

 ```python